 However, providing proven and reliable collaboration tools with advanced levels of security required by the U.S. government can be a challenge.
 Cisco Unified Communications Manager (UCM) Cloud for Government unites Cisco’s industry-leading collaboration services (voice, video, instant messaging, presence, mobility, and conferencing) from the Cisco cloud, with built-in U.S. government-level security to give agencies the power to collaborate securely with anyone, anywhere.

-With Cisco UCM Cloud for Government, your team benefits from a “one service, one experience for everyone” solution that is Federal Risk and Authorization Management Program (FedRAMP) authorized to better protect your data and privacy and empowering [CUSTOMER] with:
+With Cisco UCM Cloud for Government, your team benefits from a “one service, one experience for everyone” solution that is Federal Risk and Authorization Management Program (FedRAMP) authorized to better protect your data and privacy and empowering {{ customer }} with:

 ● A FedRAMP-authorized collaboration solution